blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 # Reusable HTML with PHP

 Throughout this book, one annoying thing we've had to deal with is updating the navigation menu on every page every time we change the menu.
-Imagine if we didn't need to do that and instead could keep our navigation menu in one place, in one file, and magically appear on every page.
+Imagine if we didn't need to do that and instead could keep our navigation menu in one place, in one file, and have it magically appear on every page.

 That's what we'll do in this bonus chapter with the help of PHP.
 PHP stands for _PHP: Hypertext Preprocessor_.
 Yes, [the acronym is part of the name](https://en.wikipedia.org/wiki/Recursive_acronym), which is pretty weird.
 But back in the day when it was first created, it stood for Personal Home Page, as that was its initial use.